Alabama School of Cyber Technology and Engineering: History

+On January 9, 2018, Governor Kay Ivy gave her State of the State address.
+During this address, the Governor announced her intent to create ASCTE and for it to be based in Huntsville.
+ASCTE was founded by Senate Bill 212, Alabama School of Cyber Technology and Engineering in 2018 after efforts by Cyber Huntsville, Huntsville/Madison County Chamber of Commerce, and The Alabama School of Cyber and Engineering Foundation.
+The bill was sponsored by Alabama Senator Arthur Orr and Alabama Representative Anthony Daniels.
+ASCTE's funding first came from House Bill 175, the Education Budget, which was also signed by Governor Kay Ivey.
 Although founded in 2018, ASCTE never had a dedicated campus until 2022.
 ASCTE's new campus consists of spaces for classrooms, speakers, metalworking, and housing.
 The large windowed space at the front of ASCTE's campus overlooking U.S. Space & Rocket Center’s replica of the Saturn V is dubbed the "Schola" by teachers and students alike.
-Plans are in progress to construct a student activities center in the field adjacent to the housing and academic buildings.
-The student activities center will include a gymnasium, a wide range of office spaces, and student lounges.
-ASCTE President Matt Massey describes the upcoming student activities center as "a hub where talent will flourish, passions will be nurtured, and friendships will be forged."
+The student activities center includes a gymnasium, a wide range of office spaces, and student lounges.
+ASCTE President Matt Massey described the upcoming student activities center as "a hub where talent will flourish, passions will be nurtured, and friendships will be forged."